Moffein/SniperClassic/Release/README.md

 - CustomEmotesAPI support.
 - Added Risk of Options support to some settings.
 	- This may reset your keybinds, but you can now change them in-game.

-- Hard Impact
-	- Reduced charge time from 4s -> 3s
-	- Reduced bullet drop by 50% (increased antigravity coefficient from 0.5 -> 0.75)

-	*Being a projectile attack and lacking piercing is already enough of a downside to this skill.
-Lower bullet drop should make this more reliable at long range.*

 - Steady Aim
 	- All primaries can now headshot for an extra 40% TOTAL damage when fully charged.
 		- This can stack with crits.
 		- Extra charge from Backup Mags is considered as overcharging your weapon beyond full charge.
 	- Now remembers zoom level between stages.
-(TODO)

 	*Headshots are restricted to full-charge so that there needs to be an explicit choice between fast uncharged shots or big charged headshots, which helps differentiate him from Railgunner's quickscope-focused gameplay.*

+- Hard Impact
+	- Reduced charge time from 4s -> 3s
+	- Reduced bullet drop by 50% (increased antigravity coefficient from 0.5 -> 0.75)

+	*Being a projectile attack, lacking piercing, and harder headshots are already enough downsides for this skill, so the extra charge time isn't necessary.
+Lower bullet drop should make this more reliable at long range.
+Let me know if there's any enemies that are unheadshottable.*

 - Spotter: FEEDBACK
 	- Changed indicator visuals.